SereneQI/text-image-similarity/README.md

 This can be used to reproduce every experiments in the paper.

-This work is an extension of the paper [Finding beans in burgers: Deep semantic-visual embedding with localization](http://openaccess.thecvf.com/content_cvpr_2018/CameraReady/3272.pdf) with multilingual support.

 With Multi30K dataset, to learn English, French, German and Czech.

 ## Main dependencies